 Mountain2Mountain was founded in November 2006 by Shannon Galpin.
-Inspired by becoming a mother, Shannon took action on her deep conviction that all women and girls deserve the same rights and opportunities as her own daughter.
+Shannon took action on her deep conviction that all women and girls deserve the same rights and opportunities as her own daughter.
 She walked away from her career as an athletic trainer and used her own limited funds to launch M2M and “be the change” she wished to see in the world.
-Shannon recruited volunteers and donors and developed collaborative partnerships with others working across the globe to advance education and opportunity for women and girls.
-At the same time, she made a number of trips to Afghanistan.
+Shannon recruited volunteers and donors and developed collaborative partnerships with others working across the globe to create a voice and empower women and girls in conflict zones.
+After collaborating on two projects in Pakistan and Nepal, Shannon travelled to Afghanistan to develop M2M’s initial projects.

-Today, M2M is a burgeoning nonprofit that has touched the lives of hundreds of men, women and children in Afghanistan.
-M2M has launched projects across the war-torn country to create opportunities that were unimaginable ten years ago.
-In 2009, Shannon became the first woman to ride a mountain bike in Afghanistan.
-She will repeat her groundbreaking ride this fall.
+Today, M2M is a burgeoning nonprofit that has touched the lives of hundreds of men, women and children.
+M2M has launched projects across Afghansitan to create opportunities that were unimaginable ten years ago.
+In 2009, Shannon became the first woman to ride a mountain bike in Afghanistan in an effort to challenge perceptions of gender barriers and show a different side of Afghanistan back home.
+She returned in 2010 with her bike again to ride across the Panjshir Valley.
+This led to the creation of the annual Panjshir Tour, a series of grassroots rides in the US to benefit Mountain2Mountain’s programs.

 For more information visit our website at www.mountain2mountain.org